 If you want to invest in The Singularity Fund as a retail investor, you can subscribe via your bank or online broker (e.g. in Switzerland via Swissquote, UBS, Credit Suisse, ZKB, or in Germany via Deutsche Bank/maxblue and others).
 In all other cases, please provide your bank/broker with the fact sheet so they can set up the fund in their systems.
 You can always cc us in your email: email@example.com, and we will assist if needed.

-What's the securities number (Valorennummer)?
+What's the securities number (Valorennummer) for the fund?

 As this is not an exchange traded fund (ETF), there is no security, but an ISIN number (please see fact sheet).